 The water science theme develops knowledge and understanding in physical, chemical, ecological and epidemiological aspects of water science in temperate, tropical and semi-arid zones.
-It provides a foundation in basic processes in each key subject area, as well as interactions throughout the hydrological cycle, and the role of society in altering the "natural" hydrological processes and function, and the impact this has on health.
+It provides a foundation in basic processes in each key subject area, as well as interactions throughout the hydrological cycle, and the role of society in altering natural hydrological processes and ecosystem function, and the impact this has on health.

-Teaching takes place through lectures, seminars and field visits, including a one-week field trip to the Ebro Basin during the Easter vacation.
+Teaching takes place through lectures, seminars and field visits, including a one-week field trip to the Ebro Basin in Spain during the Easter vacation.

 These offer a tutorial-style teaching and discussion environment within smaller groups, based on a suite of contemporary research themes that reflect the specific interests of core faculty and visiting research associates.
 The teaching aim is to foster discussion and debate between academic staff and students to identify and explore theory, methods and practice in an academic space that encourages a critical dialogue.

 An independent and original dissertation is an integral component of the course.
 In order to equip you with the necessary skills to undertake high quality research, a suite of training activities is offered to develop key transferable skills in order for you to be able to execute high quality independent and original research, and to expose you to applied research methods used widely in academic and professional research.

 Core faculty staff will lead a series of training sessions that will build core transferable research skills in the natural and social sciences.

 - research ethics

 The skills training will focus on both strengthening capabilities to conduct high quality research for your dissertation and on future professional development.